-Telemedicine can reduce hospitalizations for nursing home residentsFebruary 4th, 2014 in Health /
+Telemedicine can reduce hospitalizations for nursing home residentsFebruary 4, 2014 in Medicine & Health / Health

 Telemedicine used at nursing homes during hours when doctors are not typically present is a viable way to reduce avoidable hospitalizations, according to research published in February's issue of Health Affairs.

 Hospitalizations of nursing home residents are occurring more frequently, and result in complications, morbidity and expensive Medicare costs.
 When a medical issue arises on nights and weekends that cannot be addressed by the on-call physician not present at the facility, the doctor can either travel to the nursing home or recommend that the resident be sent to the hospital emergency room.
 Very often, the physician recommends the hospital emergency room.

 Researchers David C. Grabowski of Harvard Medical School and A. James O'Malley of The Dartmouth Institute for Health Policy & Clinical Practice at the Geisel School of Medicine designed a study to determine whether nursing home residents who receive off-hour physician coverage by telemedicine experience a lower rate of hospitalizations, thereby generating savings to Medicare in excess of the costs of the telemedicine program.